Quantum superfield supersymmetry: Effective action in superfield theories. Superfield proper-time technique

-As we have already proved, if the quadratic action of a quantum (super)field $\phi$ on classical background $\Phi$ has the form $\int dx \phi \Delta[\Phi]\phi$ ($\int dx$ here denotes integral over all (super)space), one-loop effective action in this theory is $\Gamma^{(1)}=\frac{i}{2}Tr\int_0^{\infty} \frac{ds}{s}e^{is\Delta}$.
+As we have already proved, if the quadratic action of a quantum (super)field $\phi$ on classical background $\Phi$ has the form $\frac{1}{2}\int dx \phi \Delta[\Phi]\phi$ ($\int dx$ here denotes integral over all (super)space), one-loop effective action in this theory is $\Gamma^{(1)}=\frac{i}{2}Tr\int_0^{\infty} \frac{ds}{s}e^{is\Delta}$.
 Therefore we face the problem of calculating the operator $e^{is\Delta}$.
 In most important cases $\Delta=\Box+\ldots$ where dots denote background dependent terms.
 It is known \cite{BSD} that the best way to find this operator in the case of common field theory is as follows.
-We introduce $U(x,x'|s)=e^{is\Delta}\delta^4(x-x')$ called Schwinger kernel.
-Of course, $U$ depends on background superfields.
-It satisfies the equation: \bea i\frac{\partial U}{\partial s}=-U\Delta. \eea The $\Delta$ is supposed to have form of power series in derivatives.
+We introduce the function $U(x,x'|s)=e^{is\Delta}\delta^4(x-x')$ called the Schwinger kernel.
+Of course, the $U$ depends on background superfields.
+By the definition, it satisfies the equation: \bea i\frac{\partial U}{\partial s}=-U\Delta. \eea The $\Delta$ is supposed to have form of power series in derivatives.
 And $U$ satisfies initial condition